"Before any conflict begins, civilian and military leaders must

 The doctrine, theory and techniques that enable U.S. forces to perform this important duty are discussed in this training module.
-The advice and information contained in these pages provide the basics of cultural property protection for personnel serving in the Iraq theater of operation.
+The advice and information contained in these pages provide the basics of cultural property protection for personnel serving in Egypt during Exercise Bright Star..

-Civil Affairs officers should continue to view "Civil Affairs, Monuments, and Archives, Guide," U.S. Army Publication GTA 41-01-002 (March, 2005) as their primary resource and consider this training module as a supplement or adjunct to their more specialized training.
+Civil Affairs officers and staff should continue to view "Civil Affairs, Monuments, and Archives, Guide," U.S. Army Publication GTA 41-01-002 (March, 2005) as their primary resource and consider this training module as a supplement or adjunct to their training.